Top Secrets for Dealing With the High Cost of Living

 You may want to consider trying to earn some extra income to pay off some bills or to manage to save for some of those wants on your list.
 This is a short list of some ideas for earning some extra income.

-- Clean out closets, attic, basement of unwanted and unused items you no longer use and have a yard sale
+- Clean out closets, the attic, and the basement of unwanted and unused items you no longer use and have a yard sale

 - Maybe find some babysitting or elderly care jobs.
 There are usually cleaning jobs available also